algolia/doc-engineer-assignment/README.md

 In the `source/` folder you have 4 HTML files.

-The goal of this exercise to create an Algolia index for all 4 pages.
+The goal of this exercise is to create an Algolia index for all 4 pages.
 Each page must be split into several records using the method explained in the [following blog post](https://blog.algolia.com/how-to-build-a-helpful-search-for-technical-documentation-the-laravel-example/).
 To do the split, you will need to use an HTML parser library.